Plabick/Papal-Intentions-API/README.md

 }
 ```
 ## Put Requests
-Put requests must be sent in writing to the Holy Father at the following adress
+Put requests must be sent in writing to the Holy Father at the following address
 ```
  His Holiness, Pope Francis
  Apostolic Palace